xzrderek/ml-b-nmep-hw1/WORKSHEET.md

 **REQUIREMENT**: Everyone in your group must be able to explain what you did!
 Even if one person carries (I know, it happens) everyone must still be able to explain what's going on!

 Now go play with the models and have some competitive fun! 🎉

+Attempted running different batch sizes over varying epochs.
+Best for me was deafult batch size with 10 epochs.
+Attempted 40 epochs (was worse, not really sure why), 4x larger LR and batch size and 10 epochs, and 8x larger LR and batch size and 10 epochs.